 Students will sign the following Honor Pledge upon accepting a seat in the major.
-The Honor Pledge will be included in the Nursing Student Handbook.
+The Honor Pledge will be included in the Nursing Student Handbook and all nursing course syllabi.

 Because I am endeavoring to enter a profession with high responsibility and accountability to the lives of others, I pledge to abide by the Department of Nursing's Honor Code and to promptly report any known or suspected violations to faculty.